bordoley/reactive-js/packages/rx/docs/README.md

 ▸ **retry**<**T**>(`predicate`: function): *[ObservableOperatorLike](interfaces/observableoperatorlike.md)‹T, T›*

-Returns an observable that mirrors the source, resubscrbing if the source completes with an error if the predicate function returns true.
+Returns an `ObservableLike` that mirrors the source, resubscrbing if the source completes with an error which satisfies the predicate function.

 **Type parameters:**